neongreen/artyom.me/haskell-10.md

   * [an alternative to pipes/conduit](@hackage:machines) which nobody knows how to use but everyone secretly hopes is going to blow pipes/conduit out of water
   * [a linear algebra package](@hackage:linear)

-ne's like Leonardo da Vinci a bit but without that huge beard
+he's like Leonardo da Vinci a bit but without that huge beard

 (also there's a whole irc channel – #haskell-lens – devoted to things Edward does or plays with)